WalletWasabi/WalletWasabi/WalletWasabi.Documentation/Productivity.md

 $ git fetch --all
 ```

-After that we have alsolutely everything locally.
+After that we have absolutely everything locally.

 ### Folders organization